kflpk/matlab-deceiver/README.md

 ## Solution

 The solution is simple workaround.
 Matlab Deceiver modifies the `$HOME` variable before launching Matlab and before autostarting MathWorks Service Host, so that the directories that Matlab uses are located somewhere else where they don't clutter your home dir (eg. `~/.local/share/matlab` or whatever you like).

+# TO-DO

+The plan is to make a simple to use script that generates appropriate scripts and desktop shortcuts to launches Matlab in a clean way with minimal input from the user.
+Ideally the script would detect existing Matlab installation and create the wrapper automatically after asking the user for the target directory for config files.